Sotalol

 Are there any risks to my baby if the father has taken sotalol?

-We would not expect any increased risk to your baby if the father takes sotalol.
+We do not expect any increased risk to your baby if the father takes sotalol.

 Who can I talk to if I have questions?